London Shakespeare fest for "world's playwright"

-LONDON All the world's a stage in Shakespeare's home country as organisers announced the launch of the World Shakespeare Festival in London on Tuesday.
+LONDON All the world's a stage in Shakespeare's home country as organizers announced the launch of the World Shakespeare Festival in London on Tuesday.

-The Apr 23 to Nov 2012 festival, conceived as part of London 2012 Festival and described as an "unprecedented and outrageous collaboration" by organisers, is set to unite Shakespeare fans from across the globe in a multicultural and polyglot appreciation of the Bard in a technological age.
+The April 23 to November 2012 festival, conceived as part of London 2012 Festival and described as an "unprecedented and outrageous collaboration" by organizers, is set to unite Shakespeare fans from across the globe in a multicultural and polyglot appreciation of the Bard in a technological age.

 "Previous festivals of Shakespeare have been an old kind of festival, but this World Shakespeare Festival is for a new era," Deborah Shaw, World Shakespeare Festival Director.